JE1314/LAMMPS_builder/README.md

 ##Authors - Sebastián ECHEVERRI RESTREPO: sebastian.echeverri.restrepo@skf.com, sebastianecheverrir@gmail.com; James EWEN: j.ewen14@imperial.ac.uk, jimmyewen@gmail.com

 ## GENERAL INFO

+This software is suitable as a starting point to performing confined nonequilibrium molecular dynamics (NEMD) simulations of OFM films adsorbed to iron surfaces, separated by a layer of n-alkane.

 This software generates a LAMMPS datafile and basic input file for systems containing*:

- - Two bcc Fe surfaces with nanoscale RMS roughness
+ - Two bcc Fe slabs with nanoscale RMS roughness
- - Organic friction modifier (OFM) monolayer films
+ - Organic friction modifier (OFM) monolayers above/below bottom/top Fe slabs
- - An oil region composed of n-alkane chains
+ - A central region of n-alkane chains

-*Note that any of these comopents can be excluded by using the appropriate flags
+*Note that any of these components can be excluded by using the appropriate flags

 ## SCHEMATIC